 Then we will prepare the goods and validate the Packing List.
 If we follow what was planned in the automatically generated Packing List, everything is fine.
 But if we don't send the correct quantity, we can still change it on the Packing List.

-Same when we receive goods, we have entered in our system a Purchase Order which has generated an "expected" Packing List.
-When we receive the goods, we can compare it with the Packing List of the supplier , to see if on the paper the goods is what was expected.
-Then when we verify the goods, we will correct the received Packing List if required.
+Similarly when we receive goods after sending a Purchase Order, an "expected" Packing List is generated.
+When we receive the goods, we can compare it with the Packing List of the supplier , to see if the goods we received are the same as on the paper.
+Then once we verify the goods, we can correct the received Packing List if required.

 In one word, by using Packing Lists, we will have a better stock management.